*

 27 June 2025

-Conference guests are invited to make their way back to Bergen Kjøtt at time tbc.
+Conference guests are invited to make their way back to Bergen Kjøtt at 9.30 am.

-The first panel of the conference is entitled (title tbc) with contributions by Carol Yinghua Lu, France Morris, Juan Pablo Pacheco Bejarano, Michelle Yenho Hyun, and Silja Leifsdottir.
+The first panel of the conference Fermentation as Practice, Method and Metaphor with contributions by Carol Yinghua Lu, Frances Morris, Juan Pablo Pacheco Bejarano, Michelle Yeonho Hyun, and Silja Leifsdottir.
 The panel will be moderated by Anne Szefer Kalsen.

-There will be lunch provided for all during a one hour long lunch break time tbc.
+There will be lunch provided for all during a one hour long lunch break at 1–2 pm.

-Break to relocate to Bergen Kunsthall for a guided tour in the Festival Exhibition 2025: Moon Bag by Tori Wrånes and Rindon Johnson’s exhibition Find Spot
+Break to relocate to Bergen Kunsthall for a guided tour at 5.30 pm in the Festival Exhibition 2025: Moon Bag by Tori Wrånes and Rindon Johnson’s exhibition Find Spot.

 Saturday